raselmandol/chatgpt-heatmap/README.md

 - **Color Map**: Modify the `ListedColormap` in the script to adjust heatmap colors.
 - **Borders**: Adjust `edgecolors` and `linewidths` in the `pcolormesh` function.

+## Extra

+You can do the same for Claude, as both have the file named conversations.json.